platformland/electric-book/book/text/who-playbook-for.md

 ## Contributions and license

-This playbook is available under and a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+This playbook is available under a [Creative Commons Attribution-ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 Contributions, suggestions and errors can be [reported via GitHub](https://github.com/platformland/playbook/issues).

 [^1]:   Or in some instances re-introduced capabilities long-since outsourced